vueuse/vue-demi/README.md

 yarn add vue-demi
 ```

-Add `vue` and `@vue/composition-api` to your plugin's peer dependencies to specify what versions you supports.
+Add `vue` and `@vue/composition-api` to your plugin's peer dependencies to specify what versions you support.

 ```json
 {